 Here’s what graduates of our program say about the program and its impact on their work as educators:

-This program allowed me to explore so many aspects of literacy from K-12 and has allowed me to offer more differentiation to my students and make my classroom a more equitable learning environment for every individual in my classroom.
-I have been able to share this knowledge to better support my colleagues in applying these strategies in all subject areas, allowing us to help more students on their literacy journey. --Liz Boliek, 2019 Graduate
+This program allowed me to explore so many aspects of literacy from K-12 and has allowed me to offer more differentiation to my students and make my classroom a more equitable learning environment for every individual in my classroom. --Liz Boliek, 2019 Graduate

 I live and work in a rural school in Southeastern Illinois.
-Many of my students are significantly behind in reading and writing, and while I have always been able to motivate and inspire them, I wondered if I was doing enough to build and develop these skills in meaningful ways.
-Through the online Reading M.Ed. program at UNC Charlotte I gained knowledge in diagnostic assessments and evidence-based approaches to develop differentiated and targeted approaches to reading instruction that would reach my students where they are.
-I am more intentional about the kinds of decisions I make regarding instruction, and I am a stronger leader in my school.
-I feel certain I am becoming the teacher my students need. --Katie Kiser, 2019 Graduate
+Many of my students are significantly behind in reading and writing...and through the online Reading M.Ed. program at UNC Charlotte I gained knowledge in diagnostic assessments and evidence-based approaches to develop differentiated and targeted approaches to reading instruction that would reach my students where they are. --Katie Kiser, 2019 Graduate

 - During my experience at UNC Charlotte, I developed close relationships with the faculty and classmates.
 To this day, I continue to seek input and advice from classmates in the M.Ed program when faced with professional challenges.
-The knowledge and skills I obtained from the program opened many doors for me professionally.
-I was considered a leader in my field, approached to become team leader at my school and given the opportunity to departmentalize and loop with my students due to my demonstrated ability to impact student achievement in reading.
-My leadership experiences combined with subject knowledge in reading helped me obtain a literacy facilitator role and then pursue an Ed.D in School Administration at UNC Charlotte. --Courtney Stallmann, 2015 Graduate
+The knowledge and skills I obtained from the program opened many doors for me professionally. --Courtney Stallmann, 2015 Graduate

 Are you ready to help students develop strong literacy skills?
-If so, click here to learn more about the requirements for the Master of Education in Reading Education, graduate student financial aid and the graduate application process.
+If so, click here to learn more about the requirements for the Advanced Literacy Instruction & Intervention Certificate or here for the Master of Education in Reading Education, graduate student financial aid and the graduate application process.